 Does your business experience an upswing in sales during the holidays?
-Is your business strictly seasonal, only hiring workers during the winter or summer seasons?
+Is your business strictly seasonal, only hiring seasonal employees during the winter or summer seasons?
 If you answered yes to either of these questions, this post is for you.

 Hiring and recruiting talent for a year-round, full-time position can be challenging in its own right.
 Recruiting seasonal employees often presents a whole other set of unique challenges.

-They can range from young workers such as high school or college students to retirees looking for a hobby where they can make a few extra bucks.
+They can range from young workers such as high school or college students to retirees looking for a hobby.
 Their skill level will vary and they may require more training to get up to speed with year-round employees.

-Finding and training new staff year in and year out seems like a lot of time, effort, and money to put into an arrangement that is so short-lived.
+Finding and training new staff year in and year out seems like a lot of time, effort, and money.
 Wouldn’t it be great if you could learn how to retain employees for seasonal work year after year?

 Here’s what you need to know.

 We’re not just talking about putting a job post up on a local community board posting an ad online We’re talking about finding the right platforms to help you find reliable candidates that can return year after year.

 Take a step back and look at your business.
 What months are considered your high season?
 Are you a retailer who needs to add a few employees during the holiday rush?
 Is your restaurant in a coastal community that’s jammed packed every day of the week during the summer but padlocks the doors during winter months?
 Whatever your ‘high season’ is, find a business or industry with the opposite and leverage that as a recruiting platform.

 If your busy season is during the summer, students and teachers are going to be your best resource for finding recurring seasonal employees.
 Their schedule is as consistent as it gets.